-Using the + icon in the Payment methods overview itself (top right) lets you add a completely new custom payment method by entering a Name and Code.
-This code, when creating a new payment method, is not used in its configuration and is more indicative than anything else.
+You can add a custom payment method by clicking the '+' icon in the top right of the Custom card.
+The required fields are Name and Code.
+The code, when creating a new payment method, is not used in its configuration and serves more as an indicative field than anything else.

-The fields used in creation of a payment type and their descriptions are mapped in the following table.
+The fields used in creation of a payment type and their descriptions are as follows: